livebook-dev/livebook/README.md

     Defaults to a random secret on every boot.

   * LIVEBOOK_TOKEN_ENABLED - controls whether token authentication is enabled.
     Enabled by default unless `LIVEBOOK_PASSWORD` is set.
+Set it to "false" to disable it.

 <!-- Environment variables -->